MarcinMoskala/DeckMarkdown/README.md

 * Cloze deletion
 * Basic
 * Basic and reversed

-Types that should be introduced:
 * List
 * Set

+Types that should be introduced:
+* Graphic deletion
 * General - univerasal type that can cover any notes type

 ### Anki Connect